Donate

 Nā Kumu Hula Vicky Holt Takamine and Jeffrey Kānekaʻiwilani Takamine

-Pua Ali‘i ‘Ilima is the hālau hula (school of traditional Hawaiian dance) founded by Victoria Holt Takamine in 1977.
-The hālau was named by Victoria’s kumu hula, Maiki Aiu Lake, and means the “Royal ‘Ilima Blossom” which alludes to Victoria’s graduation from Maiki’s Papa ‘Ilima (the ‘ilima class), and her ancestry of Hawaiian royalty.
+Pua Ali‘i ‘Ilima is the hālau hula (school of traditional Hawaiian dance) founded by Vicky Holt Takamine in 1977.
+The hālau was named by Vicky's kumu hula, Maiki Aiu Lake, and means the “Royal ‘Ilima Blossom” which alludes to Vicky's graduation from Maiki’s Papa ‘Ilima (the ‘ilima class), and her ancestry of Hawaiian royalty.
 The hālau participates in cultural festivals and events throughout Hawaii, nationally, and internationally.